 Portland, Oregon Travel Guide

 This Portland, Oregon Travel Guide is a handy tool for planning out your entire trip, especially when it comes to choosing restaurants to visit and finding fun activities to do.
-I constantly update this and most recent update was 7/14/18.
+I constantly update this and the most recent update was 1/3/20.

 Where to Eat In Portland

 There are so many amazing restaurants in Portland, Oregon to choose from.
-With hundreds of locally owned, award winning restaurants, it can be difficult to know which restaurants you should pick over another.
+With hundreds of locally owned, award-winning restaurants, it can be difficult to know which restaurants you should pick over another.
 Not to mention the 600 plus food carts found around the city.
-Hopefully these restaurant and food cart reviews will help you decide!
+Hopefully, these restaurants and food cart reviews will help you decide!

 Ava Genes – Top 10 Portland Restaurant!

-Beast – I had one of the best meals ever here this week.
+Beast – I had one of the best meals ever here.
 They have made some changes to the menu and they were all good changes.
 Course after course it continued to please.
 The salmon was outstanding.
 The strawberry soup for dessert was completely random yet so, so good.

 Beez Neez Gourmet Sausages Food Cart